|

 Sometimes, we may focalize attention on an object in a complex system and want to measure its position.
 However, when other objects move during the measurement, the measured position can be disturbed if this position is measured by only one sensor.
 The solution is to use several sensors that capture the global signals of the system.
 Then a multiparameters signals processing will be applied to the set of signals in order to retrieve the wanted position and discard the unwanted signals.

-Measurement of electrical conductivity return home Top of page
+Measurement of electrical conductivity return home Top

 Non contact eddy current conductivity measurement of a conductive sheet